Lyapunov spectrum properties and continuity of the lower joint spectral radius: Introduction and statement of the results

 We say that $\mathcal{A}$ is \textit{quasi-multiplicative} if there exist $C>0$ and $m\in \N$ such that for every $I, J \in \mathcal{L}$, there exists $K\in \mathcal{L}$ with $|K|\leq m$ such that $IKJ \in \mathcal{L}$ and

-We define the \textit{typical cocycles} as follows.
+Bonatti and Viana \cite{BV1} introduced the notion of \textit{typical cocycles} among fiber-bunched cocycles (see Definitions \ref{typical1} and \ref{typical2} for precise formulations).
 We assume that $T:\Sigma \rightarrow \Sigma$ is a topologically mixing subshift of finite type.
 We denote by $H^{r}(\Sigma, GL(k, \R))$ the space of all $r-$H\"older continuous functions.
 We also denote by $H_{b}^{r}(\Sigma, GL(k, \R))$ the space of all $r-$H\"older continuous and fiber bunched functions, which says that the cocycles are nearly conformal.
-Bonatti and Viana \cite{BV1} introduced the notion of \textit{typical cocycles} among fiber-bunched cocycles (see Definitions \ref{typical1} and \ref{typical2} for precise formulations).
 The set

 is open in $H_{b}^{r}(\Sigma, GL(k, \R))$, and also Bonatti and Viana \cite{BV1} proved that $\mathcal{W}$ is dense in $H_{b}^{r}(\Sigma, GL(k, \R))$ and that its complement has infinite codimension, i.e., it is contained in finite unions of closed submanifolds with arbitrary codimension.